 It’s also a good idea to soak wooden skewers on water for at least 30 minutes before grilling.
 By doing this, your skewers won’t burn as fast while on the grill.

-First slice the chicken breast halves into 1-inch strips and then place it into a shallow bowl and set off to the side.
+First slice 1-1/2 pounds of thin-cut chicken breasts into 1-inch strips and then place it into a shallow bowl and set off to the side.

-Then measure and add 3 tablespoons coconut aminos, 1 teaspoon olive oil, 1 tablespoon sriracha, 2 tablespoons dark brown sugar, 2 tablespoons minced fresh cilantro, the juice of 1/2 a lime and 2 teaspoons grated garlic.
+In a separate bowl, measure and add 3 tablespoons coconut aminos (or low-sodium tamari), 1 teaspoon light olive oil, 1 tablespoon sriracha, the juice of 1/2 a lime, 2 tablespoons dark brown sugar, 2 tablespoons minced fresh cilantro and 2 teaspoons grated garlic (or about 2 cloves).

 Don’t forget to soak your wooden skewers!